 These options were selected for appraisal because they were identified as reasonable alternatives by the First Draft Submission Background Document Identifying Areas of Search (September 2010), which contains a detailed discussion of the options and rationale for their selection.
 However, the first group of alternatives was not appraised because there are no particular sustainability implications of any of the methods.
 The second group of alternatives is set out in more detail in Table 7.3.
+These alternatives were chosen because they represent a range of possible approaches to deciding where facilities should be located, with varying degrees of control over this exercised by the WCS, taking account of the type of facility, the nature of the locations/sites and the variety between the different settlements in Worcestershire.
+The options also aimed to address the views expressed in the public consultation on the Emerging Preferred Options indicating a low level of support for the previous approach.

-7.5 OPTIONS AT SUBMISSION STAGE
+7.5 OPTIONS AT PUBLICATION DOCUMENT STAGE

-The Submission WCS embodies some of the preferred options which were identified at the stage of the Emerging Preferred Options document and at the First Draft Submission stage.
-The following table shows how the options have been taken forward from the Emerging Preferred Options to the First Draft Submission stage and subsequently to the Submission WCS, and assesses the implications for further appraisal work for the SA.
+The WCS Publication Document embodied some of the preferred options which were identified at the stage of the Emerging Preferred Options document and at the First Draft Submission stage.
+Table 7.2 shows how the options have been taken forward from the Emerging Preferred Options to the First Draft Submission stage, to the WCS Publication Document and subsequently to the Addendum, and assesses the implications for the appraisal work of the SA.

 The main change to the Preferred Options from the First Draft Submission stage was the introduction of a new approach to the geographic hierarchy.
-Instead of the previous approach of allocating an aspirational percentage distribution of capacity at the different levels of the hierarchy, the Submission WCS directs recycling/composting and recovery capacity to the upper levels of the hierarchy and only allows capacity to be provided at the lower levels of the hierarchy where it can be justified.
+Instead of the previous approach of allocating an aspirational percentage distribution of capacity at the different levels of the hierarchy, the WCS Publication Document directs recycling/composting and recovery capacity to the upper levels of the hierarchy and only allows capacity to be provided at the lower levels of the hierarchy where it can be justified.
 This approach is embodied in policies WCS1 and WCS2 which have been appraised as part of the policy appraisal (see Section 6 and Annex C).

-In addition, a new set of options is introduced at Submission stage, in relation to the approach to hazardous waste.
+In addition, a new set of options was introduced at Publication Document stage, in relation to the approach to hazardous waste.
 The reasons the particular alternatives were chosen are as follows:

-• One option represents the previous approach of the WCS to hazardous waste (ie not to identify any capacity gap);

-- A second option represents the approach of the Submission WCS to hazardous waste (ie to identify a capacity gap for recycling and recovery and encourage facilities to be developed to fill that gap); - The third option is to reflect views made in representations on the First Draft Submission WCS (ie to provide for landfill of hazardous waste).
+- One option represents the previous approach of the WCS to hazardous waste (ie not to identify any capacity gap); - A second option represents the approach of the WCS Publication Document to hazardous waste (ie to identify a capacity gap for recycling and recovery and encourage facilities to be developed to fill that gap); - The third option is to reflect views made in representations on the First Draft Submission WCS (ie to provide for landfill of hazardous waste).